learn-co-students/ruby-enumerables-hash-practice-nyc-pigeon-organizer-lab-atlanta-web-82619/README.md

 ---
-  tags: hashes
+  tags: hashes, iteration
   languages: ruby
 ---

-# NYC PIGEON ORGANIZER
+# NYC Pigeon Organizer

+### Skills: Hashes, Iteration, Sorting

+## Instructions

-Start with the following collected data on NYC pigeons.
+You are given the following collected data on New York City pigeons in the form of a hash.

 ```ruby
 pigeon_data = {